Channel report

 Note: If default channels are not enough for you, you can use custom channel grouping.

-To view the report, follow these steps:
+To view the channel report, follow these steps:

 1. Go to Menu > Analytics.